moritzWa/wallawitsch-gmail.com/src/content/cas.md

 Cognitive technology using Artificial Intelligence discovers and reveals deep principles in ways meaningful to the user and helps us invent new cognitive technologies.
 The example they give here is an Interactive Generative Adversarial Model (iGAN).
 It can, for example, show a typographer novel operation as new primitives that he can then learn and apply in future designs without using the iGAN.
 In the context of a designer, these new primitives are what we call design patterns.

-How this process can look like is demonstrated in a [YouTube videos by the AI researcher Károly Zsolnai-Fehér](https://www.youtube.com/watch?v=B8RMUSmIGCI&t=2s), in which he also describes it as the _artistic control over images_.
+How this process can look like is demonstrated in a [video by the AI researcher Károly Zsolnai-Fehér](https://www.youtube.com/watch?v=B8RMUSmIGCI&t=2s), in which he also describes it as the _artistic control over images_.

 ![iGAN demontsration](https://s4.gifyu.com/images/gan.gif)